 Otherwise, camp out with your fishing rod along most of the shoreline, especially in the beach areas in proximity to the various car parks.
 The area down to CAFHI Marine Jetty is also popular with anglers, with the authorities installing rod holders into the metal railings in response.

-If you’ve pulled up a haul of fish, enjoy them fresh from the sea by grilling them at the BBQ pits in the vicinity.
-These are $16 each to use for the day and can be booked through the NParks website
+If you’ve pulled up a haul of fish, enjoy them fresh from the sea by grilling them at one of the 20 BBQ pits in the vicinity.
+These are $16 each to use for the day and can be booked through the NParks website.

 Image credit: @boatboy.0705 via Instagram